Google Analytics is a valuable information tool for virtually any small to medium-sized business.

 And Why It’s Important

-With Google Analytics, you’re trying to understand how your website is performing, and potentially considering opportunities to market your business.
+With Google Analytics, you’re trying to understand how your website is performing, while considering potential opportunities to market your business.

-It’s important to first understand the metrics of who is visiting your site and how it is being used.
+First, it’s important to understand the metrics of who is visiting your site and how the data is being used.
 This will show you:

 - Where the opportunities for improvement are